 Asbestos in the home

 Asbestos products are still commonly found in homes built or renovated prior to 1990.
 They can be harmful only if the asbestos fibres are released into the air and breathed in.
-The Commonwealth Department of Health and Ageing have have produced a booklet on Identifying asbestos in your home (pdf)

 If building materials like asbestos cement sheeting (used for walls and roofs) are in good condition, the asbestos fibres are tightly bound and very few escape into the air.
 These materials are very unlikely to cause health problems.
 Even if the walls or roof are not in good condition, the number of fibres released is very small.